Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/4_Image_Filtering/README.md

     - ksize: aperture linear size; it must be odd and greater than 1.
 ```
 ```
-This function smoothes an image using the median filter with the ksize * ksize aperture.
+NOTE: This function smoothes an image using the median filter with the ksize * ksize aperture.
 ```
 [- YOUTUBE: Median Filtering](https://www.youtube.com/watch?v=TYNbTdzm-5w)